alexkozlovm/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 }).listen(8080);
 ```

 This snippet is from the very first lesson in a tutorial that you'll be following very soon.
-Basically this code is creating a server and saying, "any time we get a network request, run this callback function".
+Basically, this code is creating a server and saying, "any time we get a network request, run this callback function".
 This function happens to respond with the text 'Hello World!'.
-So if you go to a browser and navigate to the correct address and port, you would see that text on your screen.
+So if you go to a browser and navigate to the correct address and port, you will see that text on your screen.

 ### A word of advice